 “We’re not here for that.”
 Harry said, his wand still out.
 “Though we will deal with them later.
-We’re taking you to the Ministry for questioning, we’ll tell you more when we get there.”
+Right no though we’re taking you to the Ministry for questioning, we’ll tell you more when we get there.”

 Harry was not surprised by this.
 It was obvious that Boris knew full well what his customers were capable of.
 “Who are they?”
 Harry asked.

 “I can’t give you names.”
 Boris replied looking more nervous by the minute.
 “Not real ones anyway but I think I can give you good enough descriptions.”

 “Is there nothing more you can give us?”
 Naomi pressed.
 “Numbers?
 Locations?
 Anything that might revolve around what they’re planning?”

 Boris looked flustered at this though his head still shook.
 “No, I promise.
 It was always the same three, we always met here and we always kept it strictly to business.
 This was before I knew who they really were.”